Cops: 13-year-old boy struck by hit-and-run driver

 A hit-and-run driver struck and injured a 13-year-old boy crossing the street on Sunday afternoon in North Lawrence, according to the Nassau County Police Department.

-A nearby surveillance video released by the police department of the crash shows what appears to be the boy crossing mid-block and being catapulted into the sidewalk upon collision.
+A nearby surveillance video released by the police department of the crash shows what appears to be the boy crossing midblock and being catapulted into the sidewalk upon the collision.

 The boy sustained lacerations to his knee and face, and is hospitalized in stable condition, a police news release said Monday morning.

-The driver, operating what’s described as a gray or blue Volkswagen Passat, headed eastbound, left the crash scene continuing in that direction, toward Rockaway Turnpike, the release said.
+The driver, operating what was described as a gray or blue Volkswagen Passat, headed eastbound, left the crash scene continuing in that direction, toward Rockaway Turnpike, the release said.

 The crash happened at about 4:30 p.m. in front of 271 Burnside Ave., according to the release, which did not provide further details about what happened, any leads or road conditions.